NASA-Openscapes/2021-Cloud-Hackathon/tutorials/00_Setup.md

 ### Step 5.4.
 Commit the changes to the new file (`git commit`)

 Now, you will see that the file is **Staged**, which means that `git` is ready to take a snapshot of this file (and the repository) with the changes that you made.
-This is called a `commit`.
-To commit the changes, Add a note (called a *commit message*) by typing in the text box that say "Summary".
+This snapshot is called a `commit`.
+To commit the changes, add a note (called a *commit message*) by typing in the text box that say "Summary".

 Now, click the blue "COMMIT" button to commit this change.